-As depicted in Figure 8, we notice that App-Mission could achieve a higher Recommendation Accuracy than simple transaction identification, but lead to a lower Shortcut Gain.
+As depicted in Figure 5, we notice that App-Mission could achieve a higher Recommendation Accuracy than simple transaction identification, but lead to a lower Shortcut Gain.
 However, because we can get a much higher Recommendation Accuracy with a slight loss of Shortcut Gain, we can be confident that mission identification is a better model for user navigational behaviour.
 The reason why App-Mission lead to a lower Shortcut Gain is that we identify missions solely based on invoked applications with the absence of content.
-However, users may need more than one applications may break some interrelationship between web resources across applications.
+However, users may need more than one application to fulfill one information need.
+Thus, identifying missions based on applications may break some interrelationship between web resources across applications.
 However, bigger jumps are achieved when we used the text entered by the users as means to identify missions.
 This text is the text entered for instance in HTML form input fields.
 The Shortcut Gain achieved by Text-Mission is even higher than the transaction-based approach.
-This justifies our advocacy of using additional information channels for recommendation improvement.

-4 Conclusion
+4. Conclusion and Future Work